 What is a Gravel Bike?

 If I have to go straight to the point, I’d say; gravel bikes are a type of bicycle designed for off-road riding on various terrains, mainly gravel paths and dirt roads.
 They combine the comfort and efficiency of road bikes with the durability and versatility of mountain bikes.
-But I like bikes, and I like to ride them and I have variety of them, so let me explain you how gravel came to to bikes and why you might perhaps consider getting one!
+But I like bikes, and I like to ride them and I have variety of them, so let me explain you how gravel came to the bikes and why you might perhaps consider getting one!

 History of Gravel Bikes